Get Your Pass

 We have over-engineered our lives and architecture.
 This block argues that the smartest technologies are often the oldest (Wind, Sun, Gravity) and that true intelligence lies in simplicity.

-Slot 3: The Fuck-Up Night (Architect’s Edition)
+Slot 3: A few Confessions (Architect’s Edition)

 A radical departure from the standard “Success Panel.”